itinstructor/GoPiGo3/README.md

 - pi_info_linux.py
 - psutil_system_info.py
 - rc_gui_ps4_bme280.py --> Uses ps4_gopigo.py as a module to run the joystick with gui and bme280.
 Screenshot below.
+- video_pi.py --> Video streaming using Picam2 for Raspberry Pi Bullseye and Bookworm.
+Using the new libcamera2 camera stack.

 ![GoPiGo3 Remote Control](./img/GoPiGo3Remote.png)